zp4rker/cliclock/README.md

 ## Usage

+You can do these while running cliclock.

+Press "c" to change colors.

+Press "s" to toggle the seconds field.

+Press "t" to toggle 12/24 hour time format.

+Or you can provide the following command line options.

 -c or --color [value] -- Set the color to [value] ([0-7]).

 -t or --ttime -- Use 24 hour time format.